themiszamani/B2SAFE-B2STAGE-Training/04-iRODS_federations_configuration.md

 ]
 ```

 - In some cases you will also have edit the /etc/irods/hosts_config.json.
  This is the case if you encounter the following error after editing the server_config.json you will have to go through another step.
 ```sh
 bob@irods4:~$ ils /aliceZone/home/bob#bobZone
 ERROR: connectToRhost: error returned from host localhost status = -38000 status = -38000 SYS_AGENT_INIT_ERR
 ERROR: _rcConnect: connectToRhost error, server on localhost:1247 is probably down status = -38000 SYS_AGENT_INIT_ERR
 ```
  Open the hosts_config.json and enter on *aliceZone* the addresses of your local zone and the remote zone (*bobZone*) (please remove the comments):
-[//]: # "I would not use those ip addresses.
-Better using a private ip address."
-[//]: # "You can pick anyone from this range: 10.0.0.0 - 10.255.255.255"
-[//]: # "Same for the FQDN.
-It is better not use surfsara.nl, example.org"
 ```sh
 {
     "host_entries": [